PDF reports and automated reporting

-PDF Reports transform your monitoring data into professional, branded documents that can be automatically generated and emailed to stakeholders.
-Reports include uptime statistics, performance charts, incident summaries, and more - all in a polished, ready-to-share format.
+PDF Reports turn your monitoring data into branded documents.
+They can be generated automatically and emailed on a schedule.
+Reports include uptime statistics, performance charts, incident summaries, and more.

 - Custom Branding - Add your company logo, colors, and name